maikasaguid/frontend-nanodegree-neighborhood-map/app/README.md

-p5
+Interactive Map of Top Pizza Joints in Oahu
 ===============================

-Udacity Front-End Web Developer Nanodegree Project 5
+Udacity Front-End Web Developer Nanodegree
+Project 5: Neighborhood Map Project

 ##Introduction
 I don't know about you folks, but p4 got me hungry for some pizza!
 For Project 5 I will be presenting some top pizza spots on the island of Oahu in Hawaii.